NuttakitDW/thunder-portal/docs/thunder-portal-faq.md

 1. **Hash Lock**: Funds can be claimed by revealing a secret (preimage) where SHA256(preimage) = hash
 2. **Time Lock**: Funds can be refunded to original owner after a timeout period

-### Q: What's the difference between submarine, reverse, and chain swaps?
+### Q: What's the difference between submarine and reverse swaps?
 **A:** Based on our API design:
 - **Submarine swap**: ETH/ERC20 → BTC (user sends on Ethereum, receives Bitcoin)
 - **Reverse swap**: BTC → ETH/ERC20 (user sends Bitcoin, receives on Ethereum)
-- **Chain swap**: BTC → BTC (atomic swap between different Bitcoin addresses)

 ## Architecture Questions